what is disablist bullying?

 People with Special Educational Needs and Disabilities are often excluded in and outside schools because people don’t understand a person’s disability.

-We can prevent disablist bullying in and outside of schools by being more inclusive, understanding and supporting people with Special Educational Needs and Disabilities.
+We can prevent disablist bullying in and outside of schools by being more inclusive, understanding and supporting people with Special Educational Needs and Disabilities (SEN/D).
+Examples of some school exercises that can be done in pairs or groups, for pupils with and without SEN/D are;

 - Class projects, daily classroom tasks or jobs for everyone.